getsolus/solus-site.github.io/content/blog/this-year-in-solus-2016.md

 There was huge improvements for JPEG library decoding and as a result of our native Steam runtime, we also began providing one of the most performant gaming experiences available on Linux.
 This release also featured our new Software Center, which we still have to this day, albeit with a lot of improvements, as well as a new installer with our new “disk strategy” system to make installation a breeze.
 This also enabled support for a dedicated `/home` partition.

-### Q3 - Just Keep rolling
+### Q3 - Just Keep Rolling

 {{< altimg "2017/01/autobots-rollout.gif" >}}

 We started off our Q3 in July by continuing to emphasize that nothing is sacred in Solus, including our package manager.
 [We announced the intent to replace eopkg with sol.](/2016/07/05/this-week-in-solus-install-30/)

 But more important, this month is when we admitted to ourselves that we'd be [best served being a rolling release](/2016/07/24/replacement-of-release-schedule/).
-We were always bad at being a traditional release, updating large components of our stack where other operating systems would have been more hesitant, some primary examples being the adoption and shipping of Mesa 12 before it was even release as "stable", doing upgrades of our GCC and glibc, and updating our
+We were always bad at being a traditional release, updating large components of our stack where other operating systems would have been more hesitant, some primary examples being the adoption and shipping of Mesa 12 before it was even released as "stable", doing upgrades of our GCC and glibc, and updating our
 Pulseaudio to Pulseaudio 9 and GNOME Stack to 3.20.

 At the end of July, we also made the big switch from Bugzilla to Phabricator, which has served us well so far!
 Phabricator offers a better permission system, the concept of “projects” with can be anything from groups like Triage Team to tags like Package Requests,